Ads are the only part of your PPC (pay-per-click) efforts that a potential customer ever sees.

 - 0 clicks, 24 impressions

-From a purely mathematical point of view, ad 2 has achieved a 97% confidence factor that it will have the highest CTR among these three ads.
+From a purely mathematical point of view, Ad 2 has achieved a 97% confidence factor that it will have the highest CTR among the three.

-The problem with that assumption is that this data might have occurred within a single hour on a Tuesday night, as it has a total of just 97 impressions.
+The problem with that assumption is that this data might have occurred within a single hour on a Tuesday night, since it has a total of just 97 impressions.

 To ensure that you don’t have this problem of ending a test too soon, you should define your minimum data and then examine your confidence factors after each ad has achieved minimum data.